 Why Are Vaccines Important?

-If a high level of the population is vaccinated, a person infected with the disease who’s introduced to the community will not result in the spread of the disease.
+It’s very important for a high level of the population to receive immunizations.
+If a person infected with the disease is introduced to the community, it will not result in the spread of the disease.
 If there’s a low vaccine rate, the disease can spread among those who haven’t been vaccinated or those for whom the vaccine wasn’t effective.
 Here are three important reasons why vaccines are important:

 - They decrease the transmission of disease